 - 1¾ cups confectioners sugar

-- 1⅓ cups almond flour (I like Bob's Red Mill) or ground almonds
+- 1⅓ cups almond flour (I like Bob's Red Mill or homemade ground almonds)

 - ¼ tsp salt